Posted in Hendry County Motorsports Park Rulebook

 - Trailing arm brackets may be aftermarket.
 Ford 9 inch floater rear end ok.

-- Stock rear end 75 lb weight break.
+- Stock rear end 75 lb. weight break.

 - 5 lug axles only.
 Harden axels are acceptable.

-- Mini spools (hardened)
+- Mini spools or full spools allowed.

 WHEELS & TIRES: